-We propose to define the indicator of direct influence of interaction on marketing activity $(E_s)$ as the effect of management of interaction with consumers, which can be represented as the dependence on the indicators of the effect of attracting consumers to the consumption of tourism services $(E_p)$ , customer service $(E{sr})$ and retention (preservation) of consumer segments $(E_y)$ :
+We propose to define the indicator of direct influence of interaction on marketing activity (Es) as the effect of management of interaction with consumers, which can be represented as the dependence on the indicators of the effect of attracting consumers to the consumption of tourism services (Ep), customer service (Esr) and retention (preservation) of consumer segments (Ey):

-$$E_s = \sqrt{E_P \times E{sr} \times E_y} \tag{2}$$
+$$E_S = \sqrt{E_P \times E{sr} \times E_y} \tag{2}$$

-The indicator of indirect influence of interaction on marketing activities $(E_o)$ is defined as the effect of managing interaction with partners, which structurally consists of the assessment of the following components: the effect of managing interaction with authorities $(E_g)$ , with scientific institutions $(E{sc})$ , with subcontractors $(E_m)$ , other partners $(E{pr})$ :
+The indicator of indirect influence of interaction on marketing activities $(E_0)$ is defined as the effect of managing interaction with partners, which structurally consists of the assessment of the following components: the effect of managing interaction with authorities $(E_g)$ , with scientific institutions $(E{sc})$ , with subcontractors $(E_m)$ , other partners $(E{pr})$ :

-$$E_o = \sqrt[n]{E_g \times E{sc} \times E_m \times E{pr}}$$ (3)
+$E_o = \sqrt[n]{E_g \times E{sc} \times E_m \times E{pr}}$ (3)

 Table 1.
-Strategic directions for evaluating the effect of tourism enterprise interaction with consumers and partners\ imers and partners ^ direct effect of tourism enterprise interaction 1.
-Consumer interaction 1.1.
+Strategic directions for evaluating the effect of tourism enterprise interaction with consumers and partners\ consumers and partners Evaluating directions the direct effect of tourism enterprise interaction 1.1.
 Consumer interaction 1.1.1.
 Attractiveness of the market segment aimed at attracting the 1.1.2.
 Ability to function effectively on a separate segment consumption of the tourist product 1.1.3.
 Product positioning in the market 1.2.
 Interaction with the customer during service (providing tourist service) 1.2.1.
 Product management 1.2.2.
 Price management 1.2.3.
-Sales process management 1.2.4.
-Promotion management 1.2.5.
+Sales process management 1.
+Consumer interaction 1.2.5.
 Physical representation management 1.2.6.
 Management of the tourist service implementation process 1.2.7.
 Personnel management 1.3.
 Interaction with consumers aimed at their content 1.3.1.
-Integration into management structure 6 6 1.3.4.
+Integration into management structure 1.3.2.
+Database management 1.3.4.
 Use of loyalty mechanism 1.3.5.
-Evaluation of loyalty programs Directions of estimation of indirect effect of the tourist enterprise interaction 2.1.1.
-Collaborative marketing research and the ability to use it 2.1. interaction with authorities 2.1.2.
+Evaluation of loyalty programs Directions of estimation of indirect effect of the tourist enterprise interaction 2.1. interaction with authorities 2.1.1.
+Collaborative marketing research and the ability to use it 2.1.2.
 Development of possible concepts of marketing management with recommendations for its implementation 2.1.3.
 Participation in innovation and investment projects for tourism development

 2.1.4.
 Exchange of consulting services 2.1.5.
 Participation in creating a positive image of the tourist region 2.2.
 Interaction with scientific institutions 2.2.1.
-Implementation of scientific developments 2.
-Interaction with partners 2.2.2.
-Common implementation of scientific programs 2.2.3.
+Implementation of scientific developments 2.2.2.
+Common implementation of scientific programs 2.
+Interaction with partners 2.2.3.
 Scientific rationale for the development of tourism on certain territories 2.2.4.
 Exchange of consulting services 2.2.5.
-Personnel training for tourism business 2.3.1.
-Coordination of strategic and tactical plans of marketing 2.3.
-Interaction with the subcontractors of the tourist enterprise activities 2.3.2.
+Personnel training for tourism business 2.3.
+Interaction with the subcontractors of the tourist enterprise 2.3.1.
+Coordination of strategic and tactical plans of marketing activities 2.3.2.
 Identification of potential demand 2.3.3.
 Harmonization of partners' assortment policy 2.3.4.
 Price policy coordination 2.3.5.
 Creation of vertical and horizontal systems 2.3.6.
 Joint implementation of selected communication activities 2.4.
-Interaction with other 2.4.1.
-Assistance of intermediaries in bringing the tourist product to the consumer partners of the tourism 2.4.2.
-Formation of public opinion on the activities of the tourist enterprise enterprise ones 2009: Gillesnie et al. 2004: ( 2.4.3.
+Interaction with other partners of the tourism enterprise 2.4.1.
+Assistance of intermediaries in bringing the tourist product to the consumer 2.4.2.
+Formation of public opinion on the activities of the tourist enterprise 2.4.3.
 Integration with competitors in professional organizations